-Based on requirements and criteria contained in Section 24-124.01 and the sidewalks proposed by the applicant on- and off-site, the Planning Board finds the bicycle and pedestrian facilities are adequate to serve the subject property.
+Based on requirements and criteria contained in Section 24-124.01 and the sidewalks proposed by the applicant on- and off-site, staff finds the bicycle and pedestrian facilities are adequate to serve the subject property.
 The sidewalk proffered by the applicant will accommodate safe pedestrian access from the subject site to the abutting residential neighborhood.
 The sidewalk will also provide future residents of the site with access to the area's trail network.
-The off-site improvement proffered is within the specified cost cap in Section 24-124.01(c) and improves the sidewalk network consistent with the guidance of Section 24-124.01(d).
+The off-site improvement proffered is within the specified cost cap in

+Section 24-124.01(c) and improves the sidewalk network consistent with the guidance of Section 24-124.01(d).

-9. Transportation-The PPS is required to subdivide an existing parcel into 104 lots to support the development.
-Transportation-related findings related to adequacy are made with this PPS, along with any determinations related to dedication, access, and general subdivision layout.
-Access and circulation are provided by means of private streets and driveways from existing public roadways.
-Because this subdivision is expected to generate more than 50 peak-hour trips, a traffic impact study (TIS) was submitted and reviewed with this PPS.
+6. Transportation-The PPS is required to subdivide an existing parcel into 104 proposed lots to support the development.
+Transportation-related findings related to adequacy are made with this application, along with any determinations related to dedication, access, and general subdivision layout.
+Access and circulation are proposed by means of private streets and driveways from existing public roadways.
+Because the proposal is expected to generate more than 50 peak-hour trips, a traffic impact study (TIS) has been submitted and reviewed with this application.